 Intermittent fasting isn’t a quick-fix diet.
 It’s about living a long life full of vitality.
 Sometimes it takes a while to get out of the diet (and/or detox) mindset, which is usually looking for an overnight miracle.

 Of course, we want to look better, but feeling better and being healthier in the long-term is pretty damn important.
 It’s worth being patient for – you can achieve your weight loss goals with IF, too, but it takes time, consistency and commitment!

 I’d love to hear how you feel about detoxes in the comments below… Yes?
 No?
 Maybe?
 Never again?
 And if you’re an IFer, do you do detoxes and cleanses in addition to IF?

 P.S.
-If you’re trying to tackle hormonal weight gain and reduce your menopausal symptoms, why not join my next Fasting4Menopause Kickstart Programme starting on 16th January?
+If you’re trying to tackle hormonal weight gain and reduce your menopausal symptoms, why not join my next Fasting4Menopause Kickstart Programme?
 It’s fun and I’ll teach you all of the hacks you need to know to become a successful “IFer”!
 Click here for more info and to join my waiting list!

 I happen to love green drinks, so this image of the smoothie looks delicious!!
 I haven’t done a detox since I began IF earlier this year.
 I don’t feel the need any longer.
 Their use was for a reboot of sorts, but with IF and the flexibility, I don’t feel the need for it.
 I have noticed less cravings, less bloat, and more energy.
 Thanks for your expertise in the workshop and beyond!